 Music Education (MME)

-The Master of Music Education (MME) program allows an applied music minor in an instrument, voice, or conducting.
+The Master of Music Education program allows an applied music minor in an instrument, voice, or conducting.
 Each degree program has specific prerequisites, entrance requirements, and programmatic expectations that are described in the relevant section of the catalog.

 General Information Regarding Academic Policies